edgelesssys/marblerun/docs/add-service.md

 Adding a service to your application requires two steps:

-1. Building your service together with EdgelessMesh to inject our *Marble* data plane.
+1. Building your service together with Edgeless Mesh to inject our *Marble* data plane.
 2. Adding the service to the manifest so it will be recognized and managed by the *Coordinator* control plane.

-## Building your service with EdgelessMesh
+## Building your service with Edgeless Mesh

-We distinguish two cases when building your confidential application with EdgelessMesh:
+We distinguish two cases when building your confidential application with Edgeless Mesh:

 1. Your service is written in Go
     * You need to build your project together with our *Marble* code